sei-curiosity/week04day04-SQL/README.md

 Database tables are a good place to store key/value pairs, as long as the values are simple types (e.g. string, number).
 The keys are the column names and the values are stored in each row.
-That maps well to simple JSON objects.
-A group of rows from one table maps well to a JSON array.

 What about more complicated data?